 Jim Whitney (Director/Producer)

 A documentary film editor, director, producer and cinematographer for over 25 years.
 His work takes him to all corners of the globe as he focuses upon environmental and indigenous issues.
 Whitney’s recent films include: Sons of Africa, a moving story of the sons of two warring fathers - Uganda’s notorious Idi Amin and Tanzania’s revered Julius Nyerere and their peace climb up Mount Kilimanjaro, Bridgewalkers, a feature-length documentary about the global rise of the indigenous voice in North America, and The Seeds of Vandana Shiva, the biography of Indian eco-activist and Monsanto’s #1 public enemy, Vandana Shiva.

 Amber Voiles (Producer)

-Holds a BFA, MFA, is a NAMA-approved Ayurvedic Wellness Counselor, and comes from an extensive movement and healing arts background, specializing in Restorative Yoga, Conscious Relaxation, and Meditation.
-In addition, she has worked in film for over 20 years, bridging the worlds of healing and storytelling.
+Holds a BFA, MFA, Ph.D., is a NAMA-approved Ayurvedic Wellness Counselor, and Adjunct Professor at Sofia University.
+She has worked in film for over 20 years, bridging the worlds of healing and storytelling.
 In the summer of 2016 Voiles had the profound honor of being initiated by pajé Tatá Yawanawá deep in the Amazon Rainforest.
 She is the President of The SOFIE Foundation.